tyholling/config/README.md

 config
 ==
-> Note: Change .gitconfig to reflect your name and email address.
+> :warning: Change .gitconfig to reflect your name and email address.

 Install:
 This copies the files from this directory into the home directory.
 ```